-When people overseas imagine what Christmas day is like in the United Kingdom, they probably think we sit there with our cups of tea and biscuits, sitting down to chortle and guffaw at re-runs of Faulty Towers.
+When people around the world imagine what Christmas day is like in the UK, they probably think we sit there with our cups of tea and biscuits, sitting down to chortle and guffaw at re-runs of Faulty Towers.

 Well, they’re damn wrong!
 Kind of.
 There’s no denying how much we all love drinking tea.
 And Faulty Towers is a quality show, to be fair.